 Vasa is chief medicinal herb used in case of upper respiratory ailments.
-It reduces phlegm and heat inside body.
-It is cooling in action and so reduces Pitta and Kapha but increases Vata.
+It reduces phlegm and heat inside the body.
+It is cooling in action and so reduces Pitta, and Kapha but increases Vata.
 Due to light and drying action, it benefits in cough and respiratory ailments.

-- Rasa (taste on tongue): Kasaya (Astringent), Tikta (Bitter)
+- Rasa (taste on the tongue): Kasaya (Astringent), Tikta (Bitter)

 - Guna (Pharmacological Action): Laghu (Light), Ruksha (drying)

 - Vipaka (transformed state after digestion): Katu (Pungent)